 This TIA House symposium recognizes the imperfect knowledge transmission methods of the colonial system, and particularly the ways it has tended to fragment non-Western knowledges and privilege the textual over the oral.
 Using a combination of traditional and contemporary practices, this symposium seeks to at least scratch the surface of this problem.
 A small council of senior practitioners will be invited to sit in council in a range of ways over the course of three days: first with each other, then a public symposium, and then through a set of oral history interviews.
 These interviews will be recorded for podcast in order to extend the reach of the work and also preserve it for future generations.
 Topics to be addressed may include: what our communities need now; memory and forgetting; care of elders in racialized communities; stories of the past, present and future; stories in cyclical time; community formations we’ve experienced; community formations we remember; how we understand the work that needs to be done; practices and strategies.

-Sylvia Hamilton, Lillian Allen, Smaro Kamboureli, Aruna Srivastava, Marcia Crosby, Fred Wah, Lenore Keeshig, Chrystos, Chris Creighton-Kelly and France Trépanier
+Lillian Allen, Smaro Kamboureli, Aruna Srivastava, Marcia Crosby, Fred Wah, Lenore Keeshig, Chrystos, Chris Creighton-Kelly, France Trépanier, Richard Fung, and David Garneau

 September 27, 2019: Evening Literary Reading